dandanio/rootless-podman-quadlets/plex/README.md

 `AddDevice=/dev/dri` enables Intel QuickSync / VAAPI.
 If you have an NVIDIA GPU, replace it with the appropriate CDI device.

-## Hardening
-All hardening directives are **commented out**.
-Uncomment the blocks marked “Hardening” and the corresponding tmpfs mounts if you want a read‑only root filesystem and reduced capabilities.
-The tmpfs sizes are tuned for transcoding and Plex’s runtime needs.

 ## First run
 1. Start Plex: `systemctl --user enable --now plex.service`
 2. Complete the Plex setup wizard at `http://<ip>:32400`.